Home » Horizons » Flying ships and weather wizards

 RIDERS ON THE STORM: THE SOLOMONARI

 Romanian folklore tells us of a particularly nefarious species of weather-wizard known as the Solomonar (plural: Solomonari).
-These men, who divide their time between Tărâmul Celălalt (the Otherworld) and our plane of existence, are known to ride a type of serpentine or draconine creature known as a balaur or zmeu (Flag of Germany: Ismeju) and are generally described as tall, with red hair and puffy eyes, wearing long white or woolen robes, or else seeking to go unheeded as beggars in patched-up garb, receiving alms from the good but unsuspecting burgesses of whichever parish they choose to rock up in.
+These men, who divide their time between Tărâmul Celălalt (the Otherworld) and our plane of existence, are known to ride a type of serpentine or draconine creature known as a balaur or zmeu (: Ismeju) and are generally described as tall, with red hair and puffy eyes, wearing long white or woolen robes, or else seeking to go unheeded as beggars in patched-up garb, receiving alms from the good but unsuspecting burgesses of whichever parish they choose to rock up in.
 With them, they carry magic bags, the contents of which are generally a book - the Cartea Solomonăriei - along with a iron axe, reigns or bridle fashioned from the bark of a birch tree and occasionally a branch which has dealt doom to a serpent.
 When they are abroad, they ride their mounts and bring about meteorological misfortunes in the form of rain, hail and thunderstorms.
 Their earlier name - Hultani - is associated with hail, and they are also known as grindinari ("hailstones"), ghețari ("glaciers"), izgonitori de nori ("expellers of clouds") or zgrabunțași ("curmudgeons").

 The Solomonar must study as an apprentice to - some say - the devil himself in a sinister college known to German-speaking scholars as Scholomance (the native Romanian name is Solomonărie or Şolomanţă), where they serve an apprenticeship in mastering the dark magical, divinatory, astrological and meteorological arts for seven years.
 The school is exclusive, with only ten students at any one time.